-Whether you are a contractor or an employer utilizing the services of an independent contractor, it is essential to pay attention to the way taxes are handled.
+Whether you are a contractor or an employer utilizing the services of a 1099 independent contractors, it is essential to pay attention to the way taxes are handled.
 While contractors are not by definition employees, an employer still needs to issue a 1099 MISC to all eligible contractors.
 If you are not sure who’s a qualified contractor or how to issue a 1099 MISC, keep reading, and we will show you.

 Who Needs a 1099 MISC?